Code Review Is the New Bottleneck (And What to Do About It)

 1. Measure your review queue.
 Calculate your average time from PR creation to first review comment, and from first comment to merge.
 If either exceeds 24 hours, you have a bottleneck.

 2. Implement AI-assisted review.
-Enable GitHub Copilot code review or deploy CodeRabbit on your most active repositories.
+Enable GitHub Copilot code review, deploy CodeRabbit, or stand up Greptile / Graphite Agent on your most active repositories.
 Use AI to handle the mechanical checks so humans can focus on what matters.

 3. Enforce PR size limits.
 Set a hard limit of 250 lines per PR.
 Use automation to enforce it.
-Break large changes into reviewable chunks.
+Break large changes into reviewable chunks — stacked-PR tooling makes this easy.

 4. Establish response SLAs.
 Commit as a team to 4-hour first response and 24-hour resolution.
 Make aging PRs visible to everyone.